 - How Cover (C) is the most cost-effective and flexible way to achieve optimal acoustic environment.

-- Since construction of heavier walls to block noise can be expensive, sound masking is the best alternative for achieving proper speech privacy without the need for more soundproofing materials.
+- Since constructing heavier walls to block noise is expensive, sound masking is the best alternative for achieving proper speech privacy without the need for more soundproofing materials.

 How many times have you overheard conversations in the office?
 Or better yet, how many times have you felt like others were listening to your conversations?
 Can the words being spoken inside a closed office be heard outside?
 How private is your private office?